4 min read

 Key takeaways

-• A true career assessment requires looking at your natural work preferences rather than just your current skill set.
+• A real career assessment looks at your natural preferences, not just your current skill set.

-• Understanding your work personality – like whether you are a Pioneer or an Auditor – explains why certain roles feel draining while others feel effortless.
+• Your work personality explains why some roles feel draining while others feel effortless.

-• Regularly auditing your professional alignment helps prevent burnout and long-term career dissatisfaction.
+• Auditing your alignment regularly helps head off burnout and long-term dissatisfaction.

 The feeling of being in the wrong room

-We have all had that Tuesday morning where the alarm goes off and the weight of the day feels heavier than it should.
-It is not necessarily that you are bad at your job or that your boss is a nightmare.
-Often, the friction comes from a quiet, persistent mismatch between who you are and what you do for forty hours a week.
-You might be a brilliant organiser who has been shoved into a high-pressure sales role, or a creative visionary drowning in spreadsheets.
+We have all had the Tuesday morning where the alarm goes off and the day already feels heavier than it should.
+It is not always that you are bad at your job or that your boss is a nightmare.
+Often the friction is a quiet, persistent mismatch between who you are and what you do for forty hours a week.
+You might be a brilliant organiser shoved into a high-pressure sales role, or a creative type drowning in spreadsheets.

-Most career advice is built on the idea of 'levelling up'.
-It assumes that the only way forward is upward, usually into management or higher-stakes technical roles.
-But for many of us, that path leads straight to a burnout we did not see coming.
-If your natural work personality is that of The Helper, being promoted into a cold, results-driven Evaluator role might look like a win on paper, but it will feel like a defeat in your soul.
+Most career advice is built on levelling up, the idea that the only way forward is upward, usually into management or higher-stakes technical roles.
+For a lot of us that path leads straight to a burnout we did not see coming.
+If your natural work personality is the Helper, a promotion into a cold, results-driven Evaluator role can look like a win on paper and feel like a defeat in practice.

 The eight work personalities and where you fit

-Start by looking at your last working week.
-Divide your tasks into two columns: 'Energising' and 'Draining'.
-Be honest.
-Do not list things as energising just because you are good at them.
-You can be a world-class accountant and still find the actual act of auditing deeply draining if your heart is in creative problem-solving.
-This is the difference between skill and preference.
+Start with your last working week.
+Split your tasks into two columns, energising and draining, and be honest.
+Do not list something as energising just because you are good at it.
+You can be a world-class accountant and still find the act of auditing draining if your heart is in creative problem-solving.
+That is the difference between skill and preference.

-Next, look for patterns.
-If your energising tasks all involve helping people and building harmony, you likely lean towards The Helper.
-If they all involve analysing data and weighing up risks, you might be an Evaluator.
-Once you have this map, you can assess your career objectively.
-Is your current role giving you enough of the 'good' stuff to outweigh the necessary 'bad' stuff?
-Most people can handle 20% of work they dislike, but when that number hits 60% or 70%, the cracks start to show.
+Then look for patterns.
+If your energising tasks all involve helping people and building harmony, you probably lean toward the Helper.
+If they all involve analysing data and weighing risk, you might be an Evaluator.
+With that map, you can assess your role objectively.
+Is it giving you enough of the good stuff to outweigh the necessary bad?
+Most people can absorb around 20 per cent of work they dislike, but once that climbs to 60 or 70 per cent, the cracks start to show.

 Frequently asked questions